SiddharthMundra/siddharthmundra.github.io/README.md

 - Developed interactive and visually appealing dashboards to present key performance indicators and sales metrics
 - Automated recurring reports, saving time and increasing efficiency in data reporting
 - Attained real world working experience by working under experienced professionals

-### 6. Investment Advising Intern - Forthius Capital
-- Worked with Kshitij Lodha, an experienced investment advisor and learnt about various ways of investing
-- Researched and suggested possible investment opportunities based on profitability and client’s goals
-- Learnt about risks in the stock market and how to assess them
-- Shadowed Ksithij Lodha and improved professional communication skills and critical thinking

 ## Projects
 ### 1. App Developer – Virtualis Nutrix